flightlessmango/MangoHud/README.md

     2. `~/.config/MangoHud/wine-<application_name>.conf` for Wine/Proton applications, where `<application_name>` is the case sensitive name of the executable without the `.exe` extension
 3. `~/.config/MangoHud/MangoHud.conf`

-If you start the game from the terminal with MangoHud enabled (for example by starting Lutris from the terminal), MangoHud will print the config file names it is looking for.
+If you start the game from the terminal with MangoHud enabled, MangoHud will print the configuration file names it is looking for.

 You can find an example config in `/usr/share/doc/mangohud`.

-[GOverlay](https://github.com/benjamimgois/goverlay) is a GUI application that can be used to manage the configuration.
+[GOverlay](https://github.com/benjamimgois/goverlay) is a graphical user interface (GUI) application that can be used to manage the configuration.

 ---